Ekrcoaster/Csc337---wordFrenzy/README.md

 # Welcome to Word Frenzy
 To avoid conflicts, we should each work in our own branch, then merge once the feature we are working on is done

+## Server:
+`server.js`
+> This is the express server that handles requests.
+Try to avoid writing code here, instead put it in **game.js** or **database.js**

+`game.js`
+> this is the code that handles active games.
+To export a value to be used in server.js, use exports.YOUR_VAR_NAME = ...

+> Then, in the server.js, use GAME.YOUR_VAR_NAME...

+`database.js`
+> Any interaction with the database should be put here!
+To export a variable or method, use exports.YOUR_VAR_NAME = ...

+> Then, in the server.js, use DATABASE.YOUR_VAR_NAME...

 ## API Usage:
 ### Active Game